 The Commercial Bank of Dubai was founded in 1969 and is headquartered in Dubai.
 The bank offers corporate banking, commercial banking, personal banking, Islamic banking, and support services.
-As the 35th largest bank in the Persian Gulf region, it is one of the most important banks in UAE.
+It employs around 1,200 individuals.

 Established in 1976, RAKBANK is headquartered in Ras Al-Khaimah, UAE.
 It is also known as the National Bank of Ras Al Khaimah (P.J.S.C).
 The bank provides retail and commercial banking services to individuals and businesses in UAE.